 As we continue to pursue and increase commercial sales of our OCS products, we expect our costs and expenses to increase in the future, particularly as we expand our commercial team, grow our NOP, scale our manufacturing and sterilization operations, continue research, development and clinical trial efforts, seek regulatory approval for new products and product enhancements, including new indications, both in the United States and in select non-U.S. markets, and seek greater control of air and ground transport for our NOP.
 For example, if the demand for our products exceeds our existing manufacturing and sterilization capacity, our ability to fulfill orders would be limited until we have sufficiently expanded such operations.
-In addition, following the closing of our IPO, we have incurred and expect to continue to incur additional costs associated with operating as a public company.
 The timing and amount of our operating and capital expenditures will depend on many factors, including:

-- the amount of product revenue generated by sales of our OCS Consoles, OCS disposable sets and other products that may be approved in the United States and select non-U.S. markets, revenue generated by our services, and growth of the NOP; - the costs and expenses of expanding our U.S. and non-U.S. sales and marketing infrastructure and our manufacturing operations; - the extent to which our OCS products are adopted by the transplant community; - the ability of our customers to obtain adequate reimbursement from third-party payors for procedures performed using the OCS products; - the degree of success we experience in commercializing our OCS products for additional indications; - the costs, timing and outcomes of post-approval studies or any future clinical studies and regulatory reviews, including to seek and obtain approvals for new indications for our OCS products; - the emergence of competing or complementary technologies or procedures; - the number and types of future products we develop and commercialize; - the cost of development of the next generation OCS; - the costs associated with maintaining and improving our commercial operations, including the NOP; - the costs associated with maintaining and growing our logistics capabilities, including by means of the acquisition, maintenance, or replacement of fixed-wing aircraft for our aviation transportation services or other acquisitions, joint ventures or strategic investments; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; and - the level of our selling, general and administrative expenses.
+- the amount of product revenue generated by sales of our OCS Consoles, OCS disposable sets and other products that may be approved in the United States and select non-U.S. markets, revenue generated by our services, and growth of the NOP; - the costs and expenses of expanding our U.S. and non-U.S. sales and marketing infrastructure and our manufacturing operations; - the extent to which our OCS products are adopted by the transplant community; - the ability of our customers to obtain adequate reimbursement from third-party payors for procedures performed using the OCS products; - the degree of success we experience in commercializing our OCS products for additional indications; - the costs, timing and outcomes of post-approval studies or any future clinical studies and regulatory reviews, including to seek and obtain approvals for new indications for our OCS products; - the emergence of competing or complementary technologies or procedures; - the number and types of future products we develop and commercialize; - the cost of development of the next generation OCS; - the costs associated with maintaining and improving our commercial operations, including the NOP; - the costs associated with maintaining and growing our logistics capabilities, including by means of attracting, training and retaining pilots, and the acquisition, maintenance, or replacement of fixed-wing aircraft for our aviation transportation services or other acquisitions, joint ventures or strategic investments; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; and - the level of our selling, general and administrative expenses.